-A team of local students is preparing to represent Bermuda at the inaugural First Global robotics competition.
+A team of local students is preparing to represent Bermuda at the inaugural FIRST Global robotics competition.

-The all-female team of five Bermuda High School students will battle it out Olympics-style against 163 other teams from around the world in Washington DC next month.
+The all-female team of five Bermuda High School students will battle it out Olympics-style against 162 other teams from around the world in Washington DC next month.

 The girls have spent the past four weeks designing, programming and building a robot from a standard kit made up of hundreds of individual parts that was sent to all competing teams.
 And while the parts are all the same, it is up to each team to design their own robot from those parts each with their own special functions.